KNOW WHEN TO SEND THE MULTITUDES AWAY

 You may never become all that God has destined you to become in this life if you continue to treat or handle casually or nonchalantly your personal time of fellowship with God.

-Friend, make time out today and everyday to be alone with the Lord, beholding His glory and being transformed into His image from glory to glory by the Spirit of the Lord (2 Cor.
+Friend, take time out today and everyday to be alone with the Lord, beholding His glory and being transformed into His image from glory to glory by the Spirit of the Lord (2 Cor.
 3:18).

 32 “Now therefore, listen to me, my children, for blessed are those who keep my ways.